 J. “Underwriting class” means the insurer’s designation of insureds into a particular premium rate structure, e.g. super preferred, preferred, or standard

-4. Selection of Table within the 2001 CSO Preferred Class Structure Mortality Table
+4. Selection of Table within the Applicable CSO Preferred Class Structure Mortality Table

-Section 5 of the Model contains the requirements governing the set of mortality rates to be used for the purpose of calculating reserves based on the 2001 CSO Preferred Class Structure Mortality Table.
-The election of the 2001 CSO Preferred Class Structure Mortality Table is on a policy form and calendar year of issue basis, although once a calendar year cohort of policy forms is placed on the 2001 CSO Preferred Class Mortality Structure Table basis, it may not subsequently revert back to the standard 2001 CSO basis without the approval of the commissioner.
+VM-20, Section 3C of the Valuation Manual contains the requirements governing the set of mortality rates to be used for the purpose of calculating reserves based on the Applicable CSO Preferred Class Structure Mortality Table.
+The election of the Applicable CSO Preferred Class Structure Mortality Table is on a policy form and calendar year of issue basis, although once a calendar year cohort of policy forms is placed on the Applicable CSO Preferred Class Mortality Structure Table basis, it may not subsequently revert back to the standard applicable CSO basis without the approval of the commissioner.
 This would be considered a basis change for annual statement reporting purposes.
-For those calendar years of issue in which a company opts to use the 2001 CSO Preferred Class Structure Mortality Table, it must use the entire 2001 CSO Preferred Class Structure Mortality Table for the chosen policy forms, i.e. a company may not use the preferred classes from the 2001 CSO Preferred Class Structure Mortality Table and use the Standard 2001 CSO Mortality Table for the non-preferred class(es).
-Additionally, if the company sells two similar policy forms in the same market the appointed actuary must use the same version of the table for both forms and may not use the 2001 CSO Preferred Class Structure Mortality Table on one and the Standard 2001 CSO Mortality Table on the other.
+For those calendar years of issue in which a company opts to use the Applicable CSO Preferred Class Structure Mortality Table, it must use the entire Applicable CSO Preferred Class Structure Mortality Table for the chosen policy forms, i.e. a company may not use the preferred classes from the Applicable CSO Preferred Class Structure Mortality Table and use the applicable Standard CSO Mortality Table for the non-preferred class(es).
+Additionally, if the company sells two similar policy forms in the same market the appointed actuary must use the same version of the table for both forms and may not use the Applicable CSO Preferred Class Structure Mortality Table on one and the applicable Standard CSO Mortality Table on the other.
 A characteristic of this two-form scenario is that preferred lives would be attracted to one form and non-preferred lives would be attracted to the other.

-The Model contains a requirement that at the time of election and annually thereafter, except for business valued under the Residual Standard Nonsmoker Table or the Residual Standard Smoker Table, the appointed actuary shall certify that the following tests of sufficiency were passed:
+The Model contains a requirement that at the time of election and annually thereafter, except for business valued under the applicable Residual Standard Nonsmoker Table or the applicable Residual Standard Smoker Table, the appointed actuary shall certify that the following tests of sufficiency were passed:

 a.
 For each class, the present value of death benefits over the next ten years after the valuation date using the anticipated mortality experience without recognition of mortality improvement beyond the valuation date for each class is less than the present value of death benefits using the valuation basic table corresponding to the valuation table being used for that class.